jasenscode/morse-translator/README.md

 # Morse code translator

+This is an English to Morse Code translator.

 The timeframe allowed to complete this project was one day.

 [Check out the live demo here!](https://jasenscode.github.io/morse-translator/)